veegee/amqpy/README.md

 # Documentation

 * Ensure all public methods and fields have consistent and complete docstrings
-* Create Sphinx documents, then publish on readthedocs
+* Create Sphinx documents and tutorial

 # Low priority